My Sister is Succeeding

 Details for Grades 9-12

-The first group of MySiS participants will enter 11th grade this year, and we are excited to create an opportunity to engage those teens as well as others through this academically engaging mentoring program.
+The first group of MySiS participants will enter 12th grade this fall 2025, and we are excited to create an opportunity to engage those teens as well as others through this academically engaging mentoring program.
 MySiS High School provides a creative space for dialogue, knowledge building, and leadership development tied with college and career exploration.

 Meeting Dates